I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nc-wdm-kbugcheck-reason-callback-routine.md

 <p>A <i>BugCheckDumpIoCallback</i> routine is strongly restricted in the actions it can take.
 For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff566401">Writing a Bug Check Callback Routine</a>.</p>

 <p>To define a <i>BugCheckDumpIoCallback</i> callback routine, you must first provide a function declaration that identifies the type of callback routine you're defining.
 Windows provides a set of callback function types for drivers.
-Declaring a function using the callback function types helps <a href="NULL">Code Analysis for Drivers</a>, <a href="NULL">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>
+Declaring a function using the callback function types helps <a href="https://msdn.microsoft.com/2F3549EF-B50F-455A-BDC7-1F67782B8DCA">Code Analysis for Drivers</a>, <a href="https://msdn.microsoft.com/74feeb16-387c-4796-987a-aff3fb79b556">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>

 <p>For example, to define a <i>BugCheckDumpIoCallback</i> callback routine that is named <code>MyBugCheckDumpIoCallback</code>, use the KBUGCHECK_REASON_CALLBACK_ROUTINE type as shown in this code example:</p>